olliez-mods/YummyLife/README.md

 1. Make sure the game is fully updated in Steam.
 2. Run the game from Steam once to ensure the Steam login details are properly set up.
-3. Download the latest version of the mod from [the Releases page](https://github.com/selb/YumLife/releases).
-For Windows, this is YumLife_windows.exe.
+3. Download the latest version of the mod from [the Releases page](https://github.com/olliez-mods/YummyLife/releases).
+For Windows, this is YummyLife_windows.exe.
 4. Install the mod into the OHOL/AHAP installation folder (Steam users: right click game > Manage > Browse local files)
 5. Run the mod from the OHOL/AHAP installation folder.

 ## Direct download users:

-1. Download the latest version of the mod from [the Releases page](https://github.com/selb/YumLife/releases).
-For Windows, this is YumLife_windows.exe.
+1. Download the latest version of the mod from [the Releases page](https://github.com/olliez-mods/YummyLife/releases).
+For Windows, this is YummyLife_windows.exe.
 2. Install the mod into the OHOL/AHAP installation folder (same folder as the vanilla `OneLife.exe`).
 3. Run the mod from the OHOL/AHAP installation folder.